epsil/lastpy/README.md

     last.py -m shuffle -g dir playlist.m3u

 This groups the files by folder.
-To only invoke the merging part of the script (maybe when processing a presorted list), use the `-s` option to disable Last.fm sorting altogether:
+To sort by the number of listeners instead of the number of plays, use the `-s` option:

+    last.py -m shuffle -s listeners playlist.m3u

+The `-s` option can also be used to disable Last.fm sorting altogether (maybe when processing a presorted list):

     last.py -m shuffle -s none playlist.m3u